neburtron/wears-the-crown/docs/Documentation.md

-# Core structure of project:
+# Core structure of project

 I am in the process of rewriting this project and making the core framework actually a framework.